Greetings, my good friends, thrill seekers, music lovers, and conversationalists all across the fruited plane.

 It's right in the middle of the right side of the website.

-And we have an extra incentive that I mentioned last week for this.
+Now, we have an extra incentive that I mentioned last week for this.

-We're gonna give away uh an 80 gig IPOD a week for the next eight weeks, and each of these eight iPods are engraved with a perfect reproduction of my signature.
+And each of these eight iPods are engraved with a perfect reproduction of my signature.

-There's there's no science to it.
+There's no science to it.

-You can't campaign, you can't lobby.
+You can't lobby.

-Just go sign up for the Rush in a hurry email show notes, as I say, right there in a uh in a red box in the middle of the right side of the website, and it starts today, and who knows?
+As I say right there in a red box in the middle of the right side of the website, and it starts today.

-We have uh another Elizabeth Edwards soundbite here.
+We have another Elizabeth Edwards soundbite here.

-She was in Cleveland, uh making an appearance, and this is what she said about telling her children about her cancer.
+And this is what she said about telling her children about her cancer.

-Anybody at the table gonna live forever?
+Anybody at the table going to live forever?

 No, we aren't.

-And if that conversation starts and people start thinking about, you know, how is it that I can do something better for my family, do something better for my community, do something better for my country uh in those days.
+And if that conversation starts and people start thinking about, you know, how is it that I can do something better for my family, do something better for my community, do something better for my country in those days.

 Okay.

-Um now I don't have kids, so I have to ask the question.
+Now, I don't have kids, so I have to ask the question.

-And I can only ask the question to those of you who have had uh cancer, who've been diagnosed with terminal cancer.
+And I can only ask the question to those of you who have had cancer, who've been diagnosed with terminal cancer.

-You're gonna die, I'm gonna die, we're all gonna die, and we've got to use whatever unknown number of days left we have to do something better for my country and better for our family.
+And we've got to use whatever unknown number of days left we have to do something better for my country and better for our family.

-I I I just I I g I don't have kids.
+I just, I don't have kids.

-Melissa in Charlotte, North Carolina.
+Melissa in Charlotte, North Carolina, welcome to the EIB Network.

 Hello.